Flag of Castilla–La Mancha: Current regulation

-At present, there is no legal regulation in force on the official flag model, or on the exact colors or the model of the castle, so there are frequent confusions in this regard.
+At present, there is no legal regulation in force on the official flag model, or on the exact colors or the model of the castle, so there is frequent confusion in this regard.
 All this added to that while the Statute of Autonomy speaks of "two equal squares", which implies that the proportions of the flag should be 1:2, while the flags used by the Community Board are of proportions 2:3, the same as the flag of Spain.

 This variation in the proportions of the flag is due to the fact that Law 39/1981, which regulates the use of the flag of Spain and that of other flags and flags, in its article 6.2, establishes that when the Spanish flag is used along with other flags, these may not be larger.
 That is why the flags of the community that are commonly used have the proportions adapted to match in size with the Spanish flag.